Why SpringBoot is so popular and how to learn SpringBoot effectively?

 1. Drastic increase in developer productivity

-You can create a REST API backed by a database by simply creating a project, selecting Web, Spring Data JPA/Mongo etc, H2/EmbeddedMongo, Spring Data REST starters and create your domain entity and Repository.
-That’s it, you have a fully functional REST API.
+You can create a REST API backed by a database by simply creating a project, selecting Web, Spring Data JPA/Mongo, etc., H2/EmbeddedMongo, and Spring Data REST starters, and then create your domain entity and Repository.
+That’s it; you have a fully functional REST API.

-For example, Spring Data JPA makes using JPA very easy by providing APIs to perform CRUD operations, Sorting, Pagination without requiring to implement all of them by yourself.
+For example, Spring Data JPA makes using JPA very easy by providing APIs to perform CRUD operations, sorting, and pagination without requiring you to implement all of them by yourself.

 Spring AMQP or Spring for Kafka provides higher-level abstractions so that you can easily work with RabbitMQ or Kafka without writing low-level boilerplate code.